Amanda Bynes

 Amanda Laura Bynes (born April 3, 1986) is an American actress.
-She is known for her work in television and film throughout the 1990s and 2000s.
-Bynes began her career as a child actress, working on the Nickelodeon sketch comedy series All That (1996–2000), and had a breakthrough starring in its spin-off series The Amanda Show (1999–2002) and receiving several accolades.
+Bynes began her career as a child actor and received recognition for her roles on the sketch comedy series All That (1996–2000), and The Amanda Show (1999–2002), both for Nickelodeon.
+She won several Kids' Choice Awards for both of these roles.

-During her mid-teens, Bynes played Holly Tyler in The WB sitcom What I Like About You (2002–2006), and made her film debut in the comedy Big Fat Liar (2002).
-She went on to star in a number of successful films, including the comedy What a Girl Wants (2003) and the animated film Robots (2005); she has received praise for her roles in the sports comedy She's the Man (2006), the musical Hairspray (2007), and the comedy-drama Easy A (2010).
+In her mid-teens, Bynes starred in The WB sitcom What I Like About You (2002–2006) and in the teen comedy films Big Fat Liar (2002) and What a Girl Wants (2003).
+As an adult, Bynes shifted her focus onto films, beginning with a voice role in the 2005 animated comedy Robots.
+She gained wide recognition for portraying Viola Hastings in the romantic comedy film She's the Man (2006) and Penny Pingleton in the musical Hairspray (2007), the latter winning her a Critics' Choice Award and becoming her highest-grossing film.
+She then starred in the television film Living Proof (2008) and the teen comedy Easy A (2010) before announcing a hiatus from acting.
+She announced her intent to return in 2018.

-In her highly publicized personal life, Bynes has struggled with substance abuse and faced legal issues.
-She announced an indefinite hiatus from acting in 2010 as she struggled with various personal problems.
-In 2018, Bynes expressed interest in returning to television acting.
-She was in a conservatorship from August 2013 to March 2022.
+Known for playing comedic roles, Bynes is heralded for her television work in the 1990s and her successful pivot to film in the 2000s.
+In her personal life, she has struggled with mental health and substance abuse.
+The issues and resulting legal problems have been well documented by the media.
+She was in a conservatorship from 2013 to 2022.

-Early life
+Early life and education

-Bynes was born in Thousand Oaks, California, on April 3, 1986, the youngest of three children born to Lynn (née Organ), a dental assistant and office manager, and Rick Bynes, a dentist.
-Her father is Catholic and is of Irish, Lithuanian, and Polish descent.
-Her mother is Jewish, and was born to a Canadian couple whose families were from Poland, Russia, and Romania.
+Bynes was born on April 3, 1986, and raised in Thousand Oaks, California, a suburb of Los Angeles.
+Her father is Catholic and is of Irish, Lithuanian, and Polish descent, and her mother is Jewish, born to a Canadian couple whose families were from Poland, Russia, and Romania.